Fernando Tambroni: Political career

-In 1946, Tambroni was elected in the Constituent Assembly for the constituency of Ancona–Pesaro–Macerata–Ascoli Piceno, receiving almost 20,500 votes.
-In the Assembly, he was appointed in the electoral commission and the in the 4th commission for bills' examination.
+In the 1946 Italian general election, he was elected in the Constituent Assembly of Italy for the constituency of Ancona–Pesaro–Macerata–Ascoli Piceno, receiving almost 20,500 votes.
+In the Constituent Assembly, he was appointed in the electoral commission and then in the 4th commission for bills' examination.

-In 1948, he was elected in the Chamber of Deputies with more than 45,000 votes.
+In the 1948 Italian general election, he was elected in the Chamber of Deputies with more than 45,000 votes.
 In these years, he became a vocal critic of De Gasperi's policies, advocating for more incisive social reforms.
 Between June 1948 and January 1950, he served as vice-president of the public works commission of the Chamber, therefore, from January 1950 to July 1953, under-secretary of the Merchant Navy in the sixth and seventh governments chaired by Alcide De Gasperi.

 Minister of Merchant Navy

-In the 1953 general election, the government coalition won 49.9% of national vote, just a few thousand votes of the threshold for a supermajority, resulting in an ordinary proportional distribution of the seats.
+In the 1953 Italian general election, the government coalition won 49.9% of national vote, just a few thousand votes of the threshold for a supermajority, resulting in an ordinary proportional distribution of the seats.
 Technically, the government won the election, winning a clear working majority of seats in both houses, but frustration with the failure to win a supermajority caused significant tensions in the leading coalition, which ended on 2 August, when De Gasperi was forced to resign by the Parliament.
 On 17 August, President Luigi Einaudi appointed Giuseppe Pella as new Prime Minister, while Tambroni became Minister of Merchant Navy.
 He would remain in office until July 1955, serving also in the governments of Amintore Fanfani and Mario Scelba.

 As minister, he approved the so-called "Tambroni law", which for the first time attempted to resolve the shipyards situation, with a 10 year concession of tax relief and state aids to encourage the reduction of production costs, promoting their competitiveness in the international market.